 An EA or robot can compare far more variables per second than a human can.
 Our brains are not fast enough to match an EA's speed at weighing options.

 An EA can consider the variables for several different currency pairs at the same time.
 The speed at which it makes a decision and acts on it is the main reason many traders use them.

 Disadvantages of an EA

-And similarly, even though the EA can deal with more variables at once than you can, it can act only according to what you've programmed it to do.
-You're not as rigid in your thinking and can respond to variables that fall outside those limited parameters.
-And there may be times when that's necessary to avoid a big trading error—or take advantage of a significant opportunity.
+Even though the EA can deal with more variables at once than you can, it can only act in the manner you've told it to.
+You're not as rigid in your thinking, so you can respond to things that fall outside the parameters you've set.
+There may also be times when you have to jump in to avoid a big trading error or take an opportunity.

-Whether you use someone else's EA or create your own, it's crucial to test it over various time frames in a practice account—one that doesn't put real money at risk—to see how it performs for you.
-You may find, for instance, that it works well on certain currency pairs but not on others.
+Whether you use someone else's EA or create your own, it's crucial to test it over various time frames in a practice account.
+A practice account does not put real money at risk and lets you see how it performs for you.
+You may find that it works well for you on some currency pairs but not on others.

-If you're using an EA you programmed, be prepared to finagle with the variables from time to time.
+If you're using an EA that you programmed, be prepared to adjust the variables from time to time.
 As trends in the market change, your program may have to change with them.

-If you're using an EA from another firm or individual, remember that the currency market is largely unregulated, which makes it a natural for scammers.
-Beware, of course, of EA creators who promise ridiculously high returns.
+If you're using an EA from another firm or individual, remember that the currency market is largely unregulated, making it a natural place for scammers to work.
+Beware of EA creators who promise ridiculously high returns.
 But also realize that some scammers understand overpromising is a red flag, and an EA provider that tries to strike a balance between hope and credibility may also be a scammer.

-Above all else, do your research before committing to any one expert advisor, and keep your expectations realistic.
-There are some good EAs out there, and some traders achieve year-over-year gains using an EA or robot that trades automatically, but their annual percentage returns are likely to be in the high single or low double digits at best.
+Above all else, do your research before committing to any single expert advisor, and keep your expectations realistic.
+There are some good EAs out there, and some traders achieve year-over-year gains using an EA or robot that trades automatically.
+However, their annual returns are usually in the high single or low double digits at the best of times.